Clinical Supervision

 I have over two years of experience supervising student interns in both generalist and clinical roles within hospital, community mental health, and private practice settings.
 I’m deeply committed to providing thoughtful, supportive supervision that balances skill development, ethical practice, and professional confidence.

-Most importantly, I remember what it felt like to be a student intern—trying to learn everything at once, second-guessing yourself, and worrying about doing something “wrong.”
+Most importantly, I remember what it felt like to be an intern myself—trying to learn everything at once, supervisors who either micromanaged or weren’t there at all, and constantly feeling like an imposter.
 My goal is for interns to feel supported, encouraged, and safe to ask questions, not intimidated or afraid of supervision.
 I strive to create an environment where you can be honest about uncertainty, talk through mistakes without shame, and grow your confidence as a developing clinician.

 I view supervision as a collaborative relationship grounded in curiosity, transparency, and accountability, with an emphasis on helping clinicians understand the why behind their clinical decisions.
 My approach is structured but approachable, and I aim to help interns build real-world clinical skills while also feeling genuinely supported as they step into the field.